shihlings/apsc101-claw/simulation_use/README.md

 7. Click on Library Manager in the browser.
 8. Click on the (+) menu in the Project Libraries plane (not the one in the Arduino plane).
 9. Search for NewPing and add that to the library.
-10-1.
-Confirm that both "Servo" and "NewPing" are present in the Project Libraries plane.
+10. Confirm that both "Servo" and "NewPing" are present in the Project Libraries plane.
-10-2.
-If "Servo" is not present.
-You will have to add it manually.
+11. If "Servo" is not present, you will have to add it manually.
 Go back to step 7 - 9.
 This time, search for Servo instead of NewPing.
 There are many Servo libraries, but find the one that contains only Servo.
-11. The simulation environment is all set up.
+12. The simulation environment is all set up.
 Click on the (+) in the Arduino plane to start the simulation.